whythawk/whyqd/README.md

 formats or destination structure, you are left with the tedious frustration of manually wrangling each independent dataset into a single schema.

-If all you want to do is test whether your source data are even useful, this time-consuming slog could kill a project.

-**whyqd** allows you to get to work without requiring you to achieve buy-in from anyone.
-They can always edit the method themselves should they need to make changes.
+**whyqd** allows you to get to work without requiring you to achieve buy-in from anyone or change your existing code.

 ## Wrangling process